PocketMidi/KB1/references/README.md

 ## Reference Material

-* This folder all the collected reference material for various aspects of the project
+* This folder contains all the collected reference material for various aspects of the project